descarteslabs/descarteslabs-python/README.md

 ### Tables
 - Fixed an issue that caused a user's schema to be overwritten if they didn't provide a primary key on table creation.

+## Scenes

+- Fixed an issue in `scenes.DLTile.from_shape` where there would be incomplete coverage of certain geometries.
+The function may now return more tiles than before.

 ## [1.10.0] - 2022-01-18

 ### Python Versions Supported